coders-school/cpp-fundamentals/module1/04_loops.en.md

 ___

-## Loop `while`
+## `while` loop

-`while` we use when we want to do something until some condition is met.
-Usually we have no idea when the sequences (we don't know the number of steps), e.g .:
+ We use `while` when we want to do something until some condition is met.
+Usually we have no idea when it is going to happen (we don't know the number of steps), e.g .:

 * We browse the shirts on the Internet until we find a match for us <!-- .element: class="fragment fade-in" -->
 * We repeat the fight with the same boss until we defeat him <!-- .element: class="fragment fade-in" -->
 * We eat the soup until the plate is empty <!-- .element: class="fragment fade-in" -->
-* We search the contacts on the phone until we find the person we are interested in <!-- .element: class="fragment fade-in" -->
+* We search through the contacts on the phone until we find the person we want to talk to <!-- .element: class="fragment fade-in" -->

 ___

-### Loop construction `while`
+### `while` loop construction

 ```cpp
 while (condition) {